OGRECave/ogre/Docs/13-Notes.md

 The PSSM3 stage now also supports colour shadows in addition to depth shadows.
 Colour shadows are automatically used for `PCT_BYTE` texture formats.
 Since 13.3, the PSSM3 stage supports the "Reversed Z-Buffer" RenderSystem option.
+Since 13.5, the PSSM3 stage respects other, non shadow-casting, lights so you can add a spot-light to simulate a flashlight.

 ### PBR Material support (since 13.3)